grillzwitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Shell, I/O Redirections and Filters
-This directory contains files that test and showcase my understanding of shell input and output redirctions and filters.
+This directory contains files that test and showcase my understanding of shell input and output redirections and filters.
 These are executable scripts that do the following;
 - __0-hello_world__: Prints __Hello World__ followed by a new line.
 - __1-confused_smiley__: Display the confused smiley __"(Ôo)'__.
 - __2-hellofile__: Display the content of __/etc/passwd__.